Nathaniel Moran: 2022

 Representative Louie Gohmert announced that he would run for the Republican nomination for Texas Attorney General instead of reelection in Texas's 1st congressional district.
 On December 2, 2021, Moran announced his campaign to succeed Gohmert.
 He won the Republican nomination and defeated Democratic nominee Jrmar Jefferson.

+Tenure

+Moran was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.